Pricing a Morton Buildings Home

 - Energy Performer insulation package—ceiling (framing only) with floating 2”x4” stripping at 16” O.C. for gypsum, OSB or FRP, 4 mil vapor retarder and insulation retainer (suspended approximately 4” below the lower chord of truss) and air deflector at eaves between trusses.
 Interior wall with 2”x4” horizontal stripping at 16” on centers; wall cavity is insulated with 6” fiberglass insulation and 4 mil vapor retarder.

 Click here to see a completed example of this type of residence!

 Morton Buildings does not offer home financing or lend internally.
 However, we have partnered with New Century Bank to offer home financing options for our customers.
 For more information, please contact New Century Bank at 1-888-235-7976 or visit www.newcenturybankna.com.

-Additional information on pricing, including sample design options and floor plans, can be found in Morton’s Residential Planning Guide.
+Additional information on home design options and sample floor plans can be found here.

 To move forward with your new home project, please contact your local Morton sales office!